NXP/dpdk/README_nxp_dpaa.txt

  Get the code from: git://dpdk.org/apps/pktgen-dpdk
 #do the make install in DPDK.
-export KERNEL_PATH=<To a compiled KERNEL; In this case, ls1043 Yocto compiled kernel>
 source <DPDK Source DIR>/standalone_dpaa export RTE_SDK=<DPDK Source DIR>
 make